jamesm224/community_dynamics/README.md

-# Community Dynamics
+# Community Dynamics Working Title

-Here is the code for our paper.
-We wanted our code to be reproducible and easy to replicate.
-If you have any further questions about our scripts, please reach out to Christine Ziegler or James Mullet.
+## Introduction

+Here is the code associated with this project.
+It includes all of the code to reproduce all bioinformatic analysis performed in this paper.
+It contains code for RNASeq Analysis, metagenomic, metatranscriptomic, and additional analysis.

+## Publication

+Citation [Blank]

+## Table of Contents
+* Overall Structure
+*

+## Reproducing Data Analysis

+## Packages and Programs Used